 Master P – Ghetto D

 Love it or hate it, this album changed the game.
 From that weird-ass hard-plastic jewel case to the contents within, this album would solidify No Limit as a force to be reckoned with and focused heavy attention on the south.
-The opening title track, a drugged-up homage to “Eric B. Is President”, gives a clear indication what to expect in the groundbreaking album: thick grooves, over-the-top rhyming and lurid content.
+The opening title track, a drugged-up homage to “Eric B. Is President”, gives a clear indication what to expect in the groundbreaking album: thick grooves, over-the-top rhymes (did he really just tell you how to make crack?) and lurid content.
 “Bourbons and Lacs” and “I Miss My Homies” showcased the softer side of the No Limit while “Make Em Say Ugh” and “Weed & Money” were prime displays of southern bounce and Master P’s ability to craft catchy anthems.
 Ghetto D ended up going triple-platinum and would redefine the sound of an entire region. - Jeff Nelson

 Goodie MOb – Soul Food